act-rules/act-rules.github.io/_rules/document-has-headings-047fe0.md

 ## Test Cases

 **Note**: The text of the examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).
+The image is public domain,excerpt from a Ming Dynasty edition of the Romance of the Three Kingdoms (金陵萬卷樓刊本), the original is kept in the library holdings of Peking University

 **Note**: Unless specified otherwise, the [sections of content][section of content] of each document are defined by the [landmarks][landmark] (`nav` and `main` elements).